Â

 What to Do When Your Loved One Needs Assistance

 As stated, when these changes become noticeable, the family will need to meet to discuss options.
-It is also important to schedule a doctor appointment for your loved one so the doctor can provide recommendations for care and give your loved one a long term prognosis.
+It is also essential to schedule a doctor appointment for your loved one so the doctor can provide recommendations for care and give your loved one a long-term prognosis.

-If your loved one lives in the River Oaks area, contact us for a free assessment to learn how we can provide you or your loved one with quality care with a range of services to address any need.
+Contact us for an assessment to learn how we can provide you or your loved one with quality caregivers’ support with a range of services to address any need.